quickmute/terraform-aws-presigned-url-demo/README.md

 This demo will create S3 bucket and configure it as a website to host your static website.
 There is a code that will create and return a presigned URL.
 Then you can use this URL to upload a file to the website.
 There is a HTML Form version and AJAX version.
-AJAX is work-in-progress.

 For additional information, review the code.